IgKniteDev/docs/src/reference.md

 ### /banword [words]
 Bans the comma-separated _words_.

+### /clearbannedwords
+Clears the list of banned keywords added by me.

 ### /slowmode [seconds]
 Enables slowmode in the channel and sets timeout to _seconds_.
 Set `0` in _seconds_ to disable slowmode.